Land Titles Search In AlbertaJeff Kahane2022-01-28T19:59:33+00:00

 The Calgary Land Titles Office location is in the Service Alberta Building.
 Address: 710 4 Avenue SW, Calgary, Alberta T2P 0K.
 This location services Southern Alberta.

 The Edmonton Location

 The Edmonton Land Titles Office location is in the John E Brownlee Building: Address: 10365 97 Street , Edmonton, Alberta T5J 3W7.
 This location services Northern Alberta

 Types Of Land Titles Searches

-Our law firm has the ability to complete Land Titles Searches for several times of registered documents.
+Our law firm has the ability to complete Land Titles Searches for several types of registered documents.
 Each type of title offers different information.
 For example, these include:

 Land titles searches show specific information.
 Many reason exist for people to access this information.
 Further, the information on the title forms a part of a public record.
 Consequently, this means that any member of the public has the ability to request these records.
 Apart from document registrations as outlined below, each title shows the following information: